pedrolopesme/vacuum/README.md

 Generally, the **Logs Vacuum Cleaner** is applicable whenever:

 * Your application(s) generates multiple log files and there isn't any post process to deal with them
-* You want to be able to compress a set of log files using the compression algorithm of choice.
+* You want to be able to compress a set of log files using a compression algorithm of choice.
-* You have more than one directory storing logs
+* You have more than one directory storing logs and you want a centralized way to purge them.
 * You want to discard old, non-compressed files.

 ### Configuration